BiggestLittleFC/biggestlittlefc.github.io/artshow.md

 <div class="accordion-list">

 Pricing & Sharing
-: Putting art in the show is free (except "high value" and "not for sale" pieces); the convention will take a 15% commission on any items sold ({{ page.price.taxrate }}% for sales tax, and {{ page.price.taxrate }}% for the convention).
+: Putting art in the show is free (except "high value" and "not for sale" pieces); the convention will take a 15% commission on any items sold ({{ page.price.taxrate }}% for sales tax, and {{ page.price.confee }}% for the convention).
 Artists may share any space if desired; please <a href="/contact/">contact art show</a>.

 'High Value' and 'Not For Sale' Pieces
 : For items with starting bids $100 or higher, or not-for-sale pieces, a $3 listing fee applies.
 The listing fee is refunded if the item sells.